ng-girls/todo-list-tutorial/remove-item.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Add a method to the `ItemComponent` class to actually emit the event.
+Add a method to the `TodoItemComponent` class to actually emit the event.
 This method will be called when the user clicks the "remove" button:

 ```typescript
 removeItem() {